hecrenews/hecrenews.github.io/_posts/2020-05-19-lewis-and-clark-encounter-bhalu.md

 Bears are fascinating creatures and hold deep symbolic meaning.
 The old days of frontier and exploration are long gone, but the expedition of Lewis and Clark gives us a wide view into the natural America and what it could have been like if it was not touched by humans.

+EDIT: After speaking to a bear expert, bears are actually very good at climbing trees.
+McNeal was quite lucky that day!